ItsJonQ/modes/README.md

-# Hyper
+# Modes

-Hyper is an adaptive CSS philosophy, with a focus on components and scaling.
+Modes is a modular design system for CSS.

 (WIP)

-## Hyper…
+## Modes…

 * Draws inspiration from many CSS frameworks and architecture ideologies
 * Recognizes that implementation is situational